mikamautnerrohde/researchproject/rp-project-manual.md

 While reviewing the proposal, it is possible to leave remarks that are visible to all parties involved in the project.

 #### Submit the final grade.
 The examiner is expected to submit the final grade for registration via www.datanose.nl, using a link that is automatically e-mailed once the student has submitted the final report.
-For more on grade submission the examiner is kindly referred to [our teaching wiki](https://github.com/tijmz/teaching-matters/wiki/Submitting-grades).
+For more on grade submission the examiner is kindly referred to [our teaching wiki](https://github.com/braincogsci/teaching-matters/wiki/Submitting-grades).

 #### Guarantee validity of the grade.
 The examiner is expected to collect the grade(s) given by the other assessor and to determine a final grade.
-This includes discussing the verdict with the other assessor, and reaching consensus if opinions about the final grade diverge too much.
+This includes discussing the verdict with the other assessor, and establishing consensus if the first opinions about the final grade diverge too much.
 See [here](#grading) for more information.

 ### Student tasks
 As a research master student, the student enrolled in either *Research Project 1* or *Research Project 2* is expected to take the lead on his or her project.
 While all decisions and plans should be made in collaboration with the supervisor, the student is expected to display ownership of the project.
-Expectations from the student are:

- - The student formulates a clear research question
- -  The student develops and tests hypotheses that addresses the research question
- - The student schedules work to meet important deadlines
- - The student collects and reads relevant literature
- - The student writes and submits a Research Proposal to the programme within one month after registering the project
- - The student gathers reliable and sufficient data for testing the hypotheses
- - The student processes and analyzes the data critically, to answer the research question
- - The student writes an original report, in line with academic standards, in the fashion of a research article from the respective field
-  - The student presents and discusses the research project orally upon completion
-  - The student takes initiative to make the project a success (i.e. identifying issues, troubleshooting, setting up necessary meetings, scheduling the Midterm Evaluation)
+The perfomance level is enumerated (relatively abstractly) in the grading rubrics of the project.
+The student is expected to meet agreements and deadlines set out in collaboration with supervisor, assessor(s) and the programme.

-The important deadlines are listed in Table 2.
+Important deadlines are listed in Table 2.

 ##### Table 2 - Important deadlines
 |What?  |When?  |Who?|